 And lastly, we can get a sense of the various dimensions of sex.
 I formulate that as the ‘Compass of Sexuality’, where I stake out 8 dimensions: Agreement, Play, Body, Risk, Innocence, Love, Tantra and Energetic Practices.
 In my work with Couples, I will take them through each of these areas, to address the imbalances and limitations that might be there, but they are of tremendous value to anyone, whether in a relationship or not.

-To fix bad sex, we need to understand that it isn’t you that needs to be fixed, it’s an idea of sex that doesn’t work for you.
+To fix bad sex, we need to understand that it isn’t you that needs to be fixed, What needs to be fixed is an idea of sex that doesn’t work for you.

 If you’d like to explore this further, please contact me.